chubin/wttr.in/README.md

-wttr.in — the right way to check the weather.
+*wttr.in — the right way to check the weather.*

-wttr.in is a console oriented weather forecast service, that supports various information representation like terminal oriented ANSI-sequences for the console HTTP clients such as curl, httpie or wget;
+wttr.in is a console oriented weather forecast service, that supports various information representation methods like terminal oriented ANSI-sequences for console HTTP clients such as curl, httpie or wget;
-HTML for web browsers; or PNG for graphical viewers.

-wttr.in uses [wego](http://github.com/schachmat/wego) to visualize weather forecast information and various weather data sources.
+HTML for web browsers; or PNG for graphical viewers. wttr.in uses [wego](http://github.com/schachmat/wego) for visualization and various data sources for weather forecast information.

 You can check it at [wttr.in](http://wttr.in).